open-telemetry/opentelemetry-specification/specification/configuration/api.md

 * mappings, which SHOULD be represented as `ConfigProperties`
 * sequences of scalars
 * sequences of mappings, which SHOULD be represented as `ConfigProperties`
-* the set of properties
+* the set of property keys present

 `ConfigProperties` SHOULD provide access to properties in a type safe manner, based on what is idiomatic in the language.